bamaas/HomeLab-2.0/bootstrap/README.md

   * `projects/`: This directory overlays the `base/projects/` directory, allowing you to customize or extend project definitions for each environment.

-## 🛠️ Usage
+## Usage

-The bootstrapping process is automated through the main project's Mise configuration:
+The bootstrapping process is automated through the following script:

 ```bash
 mise run bootstrap <env>